-As a result, the trade balance recorded a JPY 641 billion surplus (USD 5.6 billion) in December.
-The reading overshot the JPY 139 billion deficit registered in the same month of the previous year.
-In the 12 months up to December, the trade surplus rose to JPY 4.1 trillion, which was up from the JPY 3.6 trillion recorded in the previous month and represented the highest reading since April 2011.
+As a result of the strong rise in exports, the trade balance recorded a JPY 813 billion surplus (USD 7.3 billion) in February.
+The reading was better than the JPY 235 billion surplus registered in the same month last year and marked the largest surplus since October 2010.
+In the 12 months up to February, the trade surplus rose to JPY 4.1 trillion, which was higher than the JPY 3.6 trillion surplus recorded in the previous month.

 Japan - Trade Balance Data

 |Trade Balance (USD billion)||-32.7||-87.3||-117.5||-122.4||-23.3|